 For best results, position containers where they will get as much light as possible during the winter months.
 Water the containers carefully in winter, taking care not to overwater by making sure you check the compost regularly, as it can soon dry out during mild weather.

 Smaller plants are more susceptible to both overwatering and underwatering.
 It is not necessary to feed container plants during the winter, as fresh potting compost will have all the necessary nutrients.
-But start feeding with a liquid feed when growth starts in spring.
+But start feeding with a liquid feed when growth starts in spring, we would suggest Miracle-Gro Pour & Feed Ready To Use Plant Food or Miracle-Gro LiquaFeed All Purpose Plant Food.

 Raise pots and other containers off the ground on pot feet or bricks to help drainage and help prevent the conditions that can cause terracotta pots to crack.